Table Of Contents

 Some companies might not want to sell to customers younger than 50, according to Anthony Martin, founder and CEO of Choice Mutual Insurance Group.

 “While there are annuity products that younger people can buy, it’s best to look for alternatives to grow your money.
-The best age to buy an annuity is when you’re in your 70s because that often allows you to maximize the payout,” Martin theorized.
+The best age to buy an annuity is when you’re in your 70s because that often allows you to maximize the payout,” Martin said.

 FAQs About the Best Age To Buy an Annuity